Every state has Supplemental Braking System requirements for towed vehicles. Are you legal?

 All RV owners want to travel safely in their RV's, especially those who drive Motorhomes.

-Most Motorhome owners will tow a small vehicle of some kind just for the extra flexibility they get while at their campsite.
+Most Motorhome owners will tow a small vehicle of some kind just for the extra flexibility they get exploring and sightseeing while staying at their campsite.

-Obviously, a Motorhome is too large for a quick trip for a loaf of bread or a six-pack of beer, so you will either have already packed everything you need for your camping excursion, or, you will end up towing another vehicle.
+Obviously, a Motorhome is too large for a quick trip to pick up a loaf of bread or a six-pack of beer, so you will either have already packed everything you need for your camping excursion, or, you will end up towing another vehicle.

-The guy with a fifth-wheel RV an unhook and take his towing truck on these little trips a camper needs to take, while their big fifth wheel camper sits on their campsite waiting for them.
+On the other hand the guy with a fifth-wheel RV can unhook and take his towing truck on these little trips a camper needs to take, while their big fifth wheel camper sits on their campsite waiting for them.

 The same is true for Class-C, Class-B and even pop-up campers.
 Everyone prefers to unhook and then use your towing/towed vehicle for that extra flexibility it gives them for enjoying the local sights and entertainment.

 But the Motorhome owner?
 Due to a motorhome's size, its just not so feasible to use it for getting out and taking advantage of the many local amenities they traveled to see and use.